 Keep in mind that liquidity isn’t necessarily a fixed, black-and-white designation but more of a scale.
-Cash is considered to be highly liquid because it’s already in its most liquid form and doesn’t need to be converted.
+Cash is highly liquid because it’s already in its most liquid form and doesn’t need to be converted.
 Money you have in stocks, on the other hand, is slightly less liquid because there are more steps involved in converting it to cash.

 Is A House A Liquid Asset?

 As we already mentioned, real estate isn’t considered liquid, so any investment properties you own aren’t classified as liquid assets.
-Selling a property can take a long time, and you might not necessarily get its market value back when you sell it – especially if you’re trying to do so quickly.
+Selling a property can take a long time, and you might not necessarily get your house’s market value back when you sell it – especially if you’re trying to do so quickly.

 Why Is Asset Liquidity Important?

 Liquidity is important in cases of financial emergency.
 When you encounter hardship, you won’t necessarily have time to go through the process of putting your house on the market or selling your collection of rare artwork.
 You’ll need quick access to funds so you can pay for your essentials and stay on top of your bills.

 In a dire financial situation, it doesn’t matter what your net worth is or how wealthy you are on paper.
 What matters is whether you have immediate, accessible funds.

 When you’re applying for a mortgage, your lender will likely consider this exact situation.
 They’ll verify the assets you own and how liquid they are, and determine if you have enough easily accessible money in reserve to cover your mortgage payments if you were to encounter a temporary financial hardship.

 The Bottom Line